Last updated on 5th December 2022

 Unfortunately, scope creep isn’t a rare thing.
 It’s a huge problem – and it’s actually only getting bigger.

-According to Project Management Institute research, 37% of project failures are the result of a lack of ‘clearly defined objectives and milestones to measure progress’ – making this the single biggest cause of project failure.
+37% of project failures are the result of a lack of ‘clearly defined objectives and milestones to measure progress’ – making this the single biggest cause of project failure.

-And it’s not just small projects that are affected – even large, complex projects can fall victim to scope creep.
+It’s not just small projects that are affected – even large, complex projects can fall victim to scope creep.

 How to avoid scope creep